 Opinions adopted by EFSA’s Scientific Committee and its Scientific Panels are always the outcome of collective deliberations and collective decisions.
 No one expert, including the Chair, can unduly influence the decisions of the Panels.
 In those cases where Panels cannot reach consensus on a subject, experts can express minority views which are recorded in the scientific opinions.
 EFSA is constantly vigilant to potential conflicts of interest whilst recognising that the top scientific experts in Europe can only gain their expertise by being active in their fields.
 The independence of scientific experts and all those involved in the activities of EFSA is ensured by one of the most rigorous Declaration of Interest policies in force in the world.

-This draft opinion is a good example of how scientists are working to better explain and outline their risk assessment approaches in their scientific outputs.
+EFSA’s opinion on aspartame is a good example of how scientists are working to better explain and outline their risk assessment approaches in their scientific outputs.
 The ANS Panel has opted to use what is known as a “mode of action”, or “human relevance” approach in its risk assessment of the safety of aspartame.
 With this approach, by using the weight of evidence from experimental observations and scientific criteria, scientists identify ‘key events’ or ‘biological steps’ which are a sequence of reactions triggered by a chemical in a living organism (e.g. toxicity, effects on the hormonal system, increased/decreased cell growth).
 Observations of these key events in human and animal studies are compared to determine the relevance for human health.
-EFSA’s draft opinion on aspartame clearly describes the risk assessment approach to help facilitate understanding by risk managers, stakeholders and other interested parties and better inform risk management decisions.
+EFSA’s opinion on aspartame clearly describes the risk assessment approach to help facilitate understanding by risk managers, stakeholders and other interested parties and better inform risk management decisions.